fl4p/batmon-ha/README.md

 Monitor and control various Battery management systems (BMS) over Bluetooth.
 This add-on reads the BMS and sends sensor data through MQTT to Home Assistant.
 Using bluetooth on the Home Assistant host system, it does not need any additional hardware (no USB, Serial, RS485 or ESP32).
+It can also run without HA on Linux, macOS and Windows.

 I created this to compare BMS readings for a detailed evaluation of BMS reliability and accuracy.